datanav/docs/technical/tripletex-crmoffice.rst

      - "string"

-Tripletex Product to Crmoffice Companies
+Tripletex Product to CRMOffice Companies
 ----------------------------------------
-Every Tripletex Product will be synchronized with a Crmoffice Companies.
+Every Tripletex Product will be synchronized with a CRMOffice Companies.

-Once a link between a Tripletex Product and a Crmoffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Product and a CRMOffice Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Product and a Crmoffice Companies:
+The following properties are synchronized between a Tripletex Product and a CRMOffice Companies:

 .. list-table::
    :header-rows: 1

    * - Tripletex Product Property
-     - Crmoffice Companies Property
+     - CRMOffice Companies Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type

-Tripletex Project to Crmoffice Activities
+Tripletex Project to CRMOffice Activities
 -----------------------------------------
-Every Tripletex Project will be synchronized with a Crmoffice Activities.
+Every Tripletex Project will be synchronized with a CRMOffice Activities.

-Once a link between a Tripletex Project and a Crmoffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Project and a CRMOffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Project and a Crmoffice Activities:
+The following properties are synchronized between a Tripletex Project and a CRMOffice Activities:

 .. list-table::
    :header-rows: 1

    * - Tripletex Project Property
-     - Crmoffice Activities Property
+     - CRMOffice Activities Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - name
      - subject
      - "string"